 A chapter that involves putting in the work to build trust and forge ties that hopefully leads to a long-lasting financial relationship.
 To accomplish this requires on-going dialogue to convey the need for your product or services and to reinforce the real value that a long-term partnership can provide.

 Yet marketers at asset management firms face a challenge when it comes to effectively communicating this message to their advisor clients.
 In the U.S. alone, there are more than 21,000 registered investment companies, more than double the number from a decade ago.
 Even if your company is fortunate enough to earn the business of an advisor, it is highly unlikely to be an exclusive relationship.

 In fact, a new StoneShot study of advisory and asset management firms found that many financial advisors work with six or more different investment companies at the same time to fulfill the asset allocation needs of their clients.
 Roughly two in five work with more than 10 different asset managers simultaneously — each with dedicated and motivated marketing departments attempting to differentiate themselves from the crowd.

 Advisors’ inboxes are being flooded each week with a torrent of messages from their asset manager partners, making it that much harder for each individual investment company to distinguish itself through communications.
 It’s no wonder that more than nine out of 10 asset managers surveyed by StoneShot say that “standing out in a competitive field” is among their biggest challenges.

-For the full report free of charge, please fill out your details.
+For the full report free of charge, please check out our resources section.